Court Etiquette in the Northern Territory

 - Do not record or publish any of the proceeding.

-The dress etiquette expected in NT courts is tidy and conservative attire.
-The following is a suggestion of attire that is appropriate:
+The dress code expected in NT courts is tidy and conservative.

 - Collared button up shirt;